SaraGolbek/loveLitReviews/README.md

     - User and Profile Pages: Enabled portfolio creation and seamless data retrieval for personalized user experiences.
 4. Testing and Debugging: Verified API fetch requests and used console logs to ensure data integrity before rendering information for users.

-## Instalation Instructions
-No installation is required.
-The website is fully functional upon access.

 ## User Stories
 - Navigation Improvement: Updated navigation bar placement to enhance accessibility and user experience.
 - Search Enhancements: Added dropdown lists for book titles and images in the search bar, allowing users to select books based on visual cues.